 |ur||ur al||ur e||ur ai||ur es|

-Vocabulary: jevâ denant dì (to get up early, to arise early), meti (to put, to place), la siele (saddle), il mus (ass, donkey), cjoli cun sè (to take with oneself), doi (two), il famei (servant), il fi (son), spacâ (to break, to split), il len (wood), il sacrifici (sacrifice), inviâsi (to head off, to set off), de bande che (in the direction that), dî (to say, to tell), tierç (third), la dì (day), alçâ i vôi (to lift one’s eyes; that is, to look up), viodi di lontan (to see in the distance), il lûc (site, place), dissal (he said), fermâsi (to stop oneself, to detain oneself), achì (here), il frut (boy, lad), lâ fin lassù (to go up there), preâ (to pray), tornâ indaûr (to come back, to return).
+Vocabulary: jevâ denant dì (to get up in the early morning), meti (to put, to place), la siele (saddle), il mus (ass, donkey), cjoli cun sè (to take with oneself), doi (two), il famei (servant), il fi (son), spacâ (to break, to split), il len (wood), il sacrifici (sacrifice), inviâsi (to head off, to set off), de bande che (in the direction that), dî (to say, to tell), tierç (third), la dì (day), alçâ i vôi (to lift one’s eyes; that is, to look up), viodi di lontan (to see in the distance), il lûc (site, place), dissal (he said), fermâsi (to stop oneself, to detain oneself), achì (here), il frut (boy, lad), lâ fin lassù (to go up there), preâ (to pray), tornâ indaûr (to come back, to return).

 Verse 4: La tierce dì: on the third day.
 Alçant i vôi: looking up (lifting his eyes).
 Vôi is the plural of the masculine voli, meaning eye.
 Al viodè di lontan il lûc: he saw the place in the distance.